-The compensation gap is crippling for many businesses, especially firms where competition for specialist skills is high.
-The cost of these lost skills in business performance and growth is costing employers $millions each year.
+The compensation gap is crippling for many businesses.
+This is especially true for firms where competition for specialist skills is high.
+The cost of these lost skills in business performance and growth is costs employers $millions each year.

 This loss is without adding in the resource and cost of hiring replacement talent.
 There is then the time required to get replacement employees up to the level of those they replace, if in fact if this is possible.
 No business can achieve its full potential while the compensation gap is there.

 Why?
 Because the flight risk is just too high.
 It’s vital that there is clarity of ‘Total Rewards’ across the business.
 This clarity needs to be for both the business and for the workforce.

 Ideally, these platforms are integrated with your wider workforce and payroll applications.
 This creates a single source of HR data.
-By analyzing this, you can establish what rewards are working with which employee populations and where there is little return on investment.
+By analyzing this, you can establish what rewards resonate with different employee populations and where there is little return on investment.

-It is these benefits that need reviewing and replacing with more ‘up-to-date’ incentives.
+Review and replace these benefits with more ‘up-to-date’ incentives.
 Rewards that reflect the current trends and are proven in your industry to attract and retain the people you need in your business.

-For a business, the greatest indicator that you are getting rewards right is always having the best talent, in the right places, at every stage of your business development.
+The greatest indicator that you are getting rewards package right is to always have the best talent, in the right places, at every stage of your business development.
 This also means looking ahead.

 You then need to be sure that your ‘Total Rewards’ packages reflect the answers to the above.

 It has never been more critical that your workforce understands the total value of their rewards.

-Changes in the ways we can now choose to work mean your talent has access to a far wider potential employer pool.
-Some of these companies will be very generous to those they really want to work for them.
-These people will often be your company’s high-flyers!
+Changes in the ways we choose to work, means your talent has access to a far wider range of potential employers.
+Some of these companies will be very generous to those they really want to have work for them.
+Normally, these people are often your company’s high-flyers!

 As a result, to keep employees, you must maintain the attractiveness of your business at all stages of your employees’ life cycles.
 You need to keep engaging, motivating and communicating.
 Internal communications plays an important role here.